dotnet/docs/docs/csharp/language-reference/operators/member-access-operators.md

 If an array index is outside the bounds of the corresponding dimension of an array, an <xref:System.IndexOutOfRangeException> is thrown.

-As the preceding example shows, you also use square brackets in declaration of an array type and instantiation of an array instance.
+As the preceding example shows, you also use square brackets when you declare an array type or instantiate an array instance.

 For more information about arrays, see [Arrays](../../programming-guide/arrays/index.md).